ikhwanperwira/cctv-yolo/README.md

 ### Installation

-To install the Deepcare API SDK, follow these steps:
+To install the CCTV YOLO, follow these steps:

 1. **Create a Virtual Environment:**